natoriamilligan/linux-cheatsheet/basic-commands.md

   - The forward slash (/) is the delimiter but if forward slash is in your test you can use other delimiters (sed 's#/path/to/file#/new/path#g' filename)
   - sed '$a\Last line' , sed '1i\First line'
-  - -e allows you to specify multiple sed commands
-  - `awk` : treats each line as its own entity and each word as its own field
+  - -e allows you to specify multiple sed commands -echo `awk` : treats each line as its own entity and each word as its own field

 ## File Archiving and Compression